stephane-caron/pink/doc/src/tasks.rst

 Kinematic tasks
 ===============

+**TODO:** we describe below the core concepts and notations, but there is a bit more dimensional analysis in Pink's position and orientation costs (respectively in cost / m and cost / rad) that is not written down.

 Let us consider the task of bringing a point :math:`p`, located on one of the robot’s links, to a goal position :math:`p^*`, both point coordinates being expressed in the world frame.
 When the robot is in configuration